HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Related Work

 The Subword Semantic Hashing, however, relies on $n$-gram statistics for extracting the representation vector used as an input to classification algorithms.
 It is worth noting that the conventional $n$-gram statistics uses a positional representation where each position in the vector can be attributed to a particular $n$-gram.
 The disadvantage of the conventional $n$-gram statistics is that the size of the vector grows exponentially with $n$.
-Nevertheless, it is possible to untie the size of representation from $n$ by using distributed representations~\citep{Hinton1986}, where the information is distributed across the vector’s positions.
+Nevertheless, it is possible to untie the size of representation from $n$ by using distributed representations~\cite{Hinton1986}, where the information is distributed across the vector’s positions.
 In particular,~\cite{RIJHK2015} suggest how to embed conventional $n$-gram statistics into a high-dimensional vector (HD vector) using the principles of hyperdimensional computing.
-Hyperdimensional computing also known as Vector Symbolic Architectures~\citep{PlateBook, Kanerva09, BuildBrain} is a family of bio-inspired methods of manipulating and representing information.
-The method of embedding $n$-gram statistics into the distributed representation in the form of an HD vector has demonstrated promising results on the task of language identification while being hardware-friendly~\citep{RahimiLPHD}.
-In~\cite{Rasti2016} it was further applied to the classification of news articles into one of eight predefined categories.
-The method has also shown promising results~\citep{PSI19} when using HD vectors for training Self-Organizing Maps~\citep{SOMBook}.
-However there are no previous studies comprehensively exploring tradeoffs achievable with the method on benchmark NLP datasets when using the supervised classifiers.
+Hyperdimensional computing also known as Vector Symbolic Architectures~\cite{PlateBook, RachkovskijStructures2001, Kanerva09, BuildBrain, FradySDR2020} is a family of bio-inspired methods of manipulating and representing information.
+The method of embedding $n$-gram statistics into the distributed representation in the form of an HD vector has demonstrated promising results on the task of language identification while being hardware-friendly~\cite{RahimiLPHD}.
+In~\cite{Rasti2016} it was further applied to the classification of news articles and for traffic clustering in~\cite{BandaragodaTrajectoryTraffic2019}.
+The method has also shown promising results~\cite{PSI19} when using HD vectors for training Self-Organizing Maps~\cite{SOMBook, KleykointSOM2019}.
+There are also other domains, which have not required the use of $n$-gram statistics, but benefited from the use of hyperdimensional computing: biomedical signal processing~\cite{ACCESS_HRV, HDGestureIEEE}, seizure onset detection and localization~\cite{BurrelloLBPSeizure2020}, gesture recognition~\cite{TNNLS18,HD_ICRC16}, fault isolation~\cite{ACCESS_BIOFAULT}, physical activity recognition~\cite{Rasanen14}, and communications~\cite{JakimovskiCollective2012, KleykoMACOM2012, KimHDM2018}.
+However, there are no previous studies comprehensively exploring tradeoffs achievable with the method on NLP datasets with the supervised classifiers.